slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *"There are two ways of spreading light: to be the candle or the mirror that reflects it."
 -- Edith Wharton*

+> *"Every person in your company is a vector.
+Your progress is determined by the sum of all vectors."
+-- Elon Musk*

+> *"When working surround yourself with people more sucessful than you.
+When playing surround yourself with people happier than you."
+-- Naval Ravikant*

 ### How to give feedback?

 > *"The goal is to move everyone up from «unconfident and incompetent» to «confident and competent»."